deploywithrocket/website/content/docs/05-guides/01-server-setup.md

 ## Server setup

-This guide contains the commands to install a Rocket-ready server but can also be used for any other Laravel project.
+This guide contains copy-paste ready commands to install a LAMP stack (Linux, Apache, MySQL, PHP) with Rocket.

+It was written and tested on **Ubuntu 20.10** and should work on any system using apt.

 !> This guide is intended for beginners.
-If you already know how to deploy a Laravel project, go to the [Deploying Rocket](/docs/installing/deploying-rocket) page.
+If you already know how to install a Laravel project, go to the [Installing Rocket](/docs/installing/installing-rocket) page.

-It was written and tested on **Ubuntu 20.10** and should work on any system using apt.

 ## Installing the packets